-In March 2020, Mr W complained to Royal London.
-Briefly, his argument is that Royal London ought to have spotted, and told him about, a number of warning signs in relation to the transfer, including (but not limited to) the following: the SSAS was newly registered, there wasn't a genuine employment link to the sponsoring employer, the catalyst for the transfer was an unsolicited call and he had been advised by an unregulated business.
+In September 2019, Mr W complained to Royal London.
+Briefly, his argument is that Royal London ought to have spotted, and told him about, a number of warning signs in relation to the transfer, including (but not limited to) the following: [the SSAS was newly registered, there wasn't a genuine employment link to the sponsoring employer, the transfer followed high pressure sales techniques, the catalyst for the transfer was an unsolicited call and he had been advised by an unregulated business.

 Royal London didn't uphold the complaint.
-It said none of the information it had about the transfer at the time gave it cause for concern and it had been told a regulated adviser was involved so it completed the transfer in good faith.
-It also said that previously in 2013 it had refused a transfer and sent a scorpion leaflet to Mr W in relation to that transfer request.
-Royal London provided us with the evidence of this.
+It none of the information it had about the transfer at the time gave it cause for concern.
+And Mr W had signed a letter to say he was aware of the risks and wasn't looking to liberate his pension, and Cantwell Grove told it he'd been given the Scorpion Leaflet so it completed the transfer in good faith.